aleph2c/miros/doc/quickstart.rst

 will be made up of a set of pubs, arranged on different terraces.
 To get to a higher pub, you would first have to walk through a lower pub.
-The lower pubs are for a more general audience, while the higher pubs, though having less space have a more specialized aesthetic and a more exclusive guest list.
+The lower pubs are for a more general audience, while the higher pubs, though having less space have a more specialized aesthetic.

 On every terrace, there will be two bouncers a greeter and zero or more bartenders.
-There will only be one set of stairs that can be used to enter a higher pub, and this is where the bouncers will be.
+There will only be one set of stairs that can be used to enter or exit a pub, and this is where that pub's bouncers will be.

 One bouncer will be facing in the direction of people entering the terrace and the other will be facing in the direction of people wanting to leave it.
 The